Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

 \mypar{Conclusion, limitations, and future works} We have presented a systematic study of efficiency of analysis of transitive relations using different inference methods for different rule variants and input relationship graphs.
 Despite the compelling results for better understanding and utilizing different rule systems, this work has several limitations, leaving many avenues for future work.

-First, in the experiments, the degree of superlinearity and constant costs are not analyzed systematically; analyzing them can help better understand and optimize rule systems.
+First, in the experiments, the degree of superlinearity and constant costs are not analyzed systematically; analyzing them systematically can help better understand and optimize rule systems.

 Second, the study is only about time efficiency; space~\cite{LiuSto09Rules-TOPLAS,TekLiu10RuleQuery-PPDP,TekLiu11RuleQueryBeat-SIGMOD}, including cache effect on large data, and other measures~\cite{fan2022towards} are important too.
-Also important are additional system-specific aspects that affect performance, e.g., XSB has subsumptive tabling (which is faster in some cases than default tabling)~\cite{swift2012xsb}, indexing directives, many input/output functions\full{ (for efficiency in different cases)}, and more~\cite{xsb22}.
+Also important are additional system-specific aspects that affect performance, e.g., XSB has subsumptive tabling (which is faster in some cases than default tabling)~\cite{swift2012xsb}, indexing directives, many input/output functions (for efficiency in different cases), and more~\cite{xsb22}.

 Third, comparative analysis of different methods for demand-driven queries, not inferring all facts, needs to be studied.
 Demand transformations~\cite{TekLiu10RuleQuery-PPDP,TekLiu11RuleQueryBeat-SIGMOD} would help clingo and \souf; otherwise, goal-directed queries in XSB would perform drastically better.
+Magic sets in the intelligent grounder of DLV~\cite{calimeri2017dlv} and in \souf~\cite{souffle26github} are important for practical efficiency.
+Transforming into best recursion variants~\cite{Tek+08RulePE-AMAST} will also help significantly, as well as employing modular approaches, e.g,~\cite{hu2022modular}.

-Transforming into best recursion variants~\cite{Tek+08RulePE-AMAST} will also help significantly.
-Finally, our comparative analysis is only for analyzing transitive relations; many more analysis problems can be added, especially those with negation and aggregation in existing rule systems~\cite{SagSW94xsb,jordan2016souffle,gebser2019multi} and even quantification, all unrestricted\full{~\cite{LiuSto20Founded-JLC,LiuSto22RuleAgg-JLC}}. \myendneg
+Finally, our comparative analysis is only for analyzing transitive relations; many more analysis problems can be added, especially those with negation and aggregation in existing rule systems~\cite{SagSW94xsb,jordan2016souffle,gebser2019multi} and even quantification, all unrestricted\full{}.

-\Vex{1} \mypar{ Acknowledgment}
+\Vex{1.5} \mypar{Acknowledgment}

-We thank the XSB team, and Prof.\ David Warren in particular, for discussions about XSB performance and confirming and analyzing the XSB performance bug we discovered.
-This work was supported in part by NSF under grant CCF-1954837.
+We thank Prof.\ David Warren for discussions about XSB performance and for confirming and analyzing the XSB performance bug we discovered.
+We also thank anonymous reviewers for their very helpful comments, especially for giving the small example at the end of Section~4.1.
+This work was supported in part by NSF under grant CCF-1954837. \myendneg